Display Bilingual:

 I wonder if my heart still aches.

-I want to ask if it doesn't bother you at all.
+I want to ask if you're okay with it.

 Key Vocabulary